 In the tropics, I like to cover the ground with peanut grass to fix nitrogen and cover the ground quickly to seal the wound of disturbance.
 Finally watching Geoff Lawton’s How to Establish a Food Forest the Permaculture Way talks in great length about this substitution process.

-Increase water infiltration rates
+Accelerate Succession and Evolution: Increase water infiltration rates

 A forest absorbs more water than a bare lawn for obvious reasons.
 As we are regenerating systems we will often have to intervene with water harvesting features such as swales or even keyline on the broad-acre scale.
 When more water infiltrates, groundwater recharge and a higher, more sustained groundwater level helps ecosystems heal more quickly.